coq/platform-docs/draft_structure_doc.md

   - Writing programs in Coq
   - Extraction
   - Programming by dependent pattern matching with Equations
-  - Tools for verifying softwares
+  - Tools for verifying software
-  - Verified Softwares in Coq
+  - Verified software in Coq
 - Coq functionalities
-  - Stuffs that make your life easier
+  - Stuff that make your life easier
   - Packaging mathematical structures
   - Computing in Coq
   - Others